matteo14c/HaploCoV/docs/source/metadata.rst

 If you obtained your metadata files from NexStrain you will **not need** to use *addToTable.pl* and *align.pl*.
 Metadata tables from NexStrain have already been processed by their ncov pipeline, and do already include a list of allele variants for every genome.
 The pre-processed file can be downloaded from `here <https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz>`_.
 Please be aware that NexStrain can re-distribute only publicly available data, which at the moment account for about 40% of the data in GISAID.
 Data from NexStrain still need to be converted to *HaploCoV format*.
 For this purpose you can use *NextStrainToHaploCoV.pl*.
-Contrary to addToTable.pl, NextStrainToHaploCoV.pl does not feature incremental addition of data: the full NexStrain table can be converted to *HaploCoV format* in less than 10 minutes.
+Contrary to *addToTable.pl*, *NextStrainToHaploCoV.pl* does not feature incremental addition of data: the full NexStrain table can be converted to *HaploCoV format* in less than 10 minutes.

 **Options**
 NextStrainToHaploCoV.pl accepts the following options: